Willamette Week’s Ramen + Whisky Festival

 Ramen Judging //

-Setup like a mini food festival, ticket holders will roam the event eating small ramen bowls and sipping cocktails from each participating restaurant.
-Guests will vote for their favorite bowl to award the "People's Choice".
-An esteemed group of ramen connoisseurs will also grant their favorite and award the "Judges Choice".
-Winners will receive an exciting prize and will be offered the opportunity to defend their title next year.
+Each participating restaurant will have a "pop-up" station.
+Each station will serve a sample sized bowl of ramen and a paired whisky cocktail.
+Ticket holders will wander the event sampling pairings and by the end of the afternoon determine their favorite.
+Ticket holders will cast their votes and award the "People's Choice".
+5 esteemed ramen connoisseurs will also grant their favorite and award the "Judges Choice".
+Winners will receive an exciting prize and will be offered the opportunity to defend their title in 2018.

 Tickets Details //